 The Cabinet Mission Plan was a proposal put forward by a British delegation in 1946 to provide a framework for the transfer of power from British colonial rule to Indian self-governance.
 The Cabinet Mission consisted of three prominent British Cabinet members: Sir Stafford Cripps, Lord Pethick-Lawrence, and A.V.
 Alexander.

-The main objective was to create a federal structure for India that could accommodate the interests of various communities and pave the way for independence.
+The main objective of the Cabinet Mission was to create a federal structure for India that could accommodate the interests of various communities and pave the way for independence.
 The plan proposed the grouping of provinces into three categories: Group A (Hindu-majority provinces), Group B (Muslim-majority provinces), and Group C (princely states).